Cure your Spring fever with some time in nature

 The sky is brighter and bigger than it has been for months.
 The world seems full of possibility, and you want to head off on an adventure.

 We’ve rounded up a few of the best ideas for short breaks and day trips from Sydney, Melbourne and Brisbane, to get you out and making the most of this glorious, too-brief season.
-We’d love to hear your ideas, too – let us know in the comments if you have a favourite spring break spot.

 1: Flower festivals